dougwyu/screenforbio-mbc-uk_ponds/README.md

 Preprint available from [bioRxiv](https://www.biorxiv.org/content/early/2018/06/12/345082).
 Paper available from [GigaScience](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giz029/5450733).

-This fork is customised to the Ailaoshan leech iDNA dataset, and updated to take advantage of the MIDORI_UNIQUE_20180221 datasets that are now available.
+This fork is customised to the UK_Ponds leech iDNA dataset, and updated to take advantage of the MIDORI_UNIQUE_20180221 datasets that are now available.
 There are some bug fixes and additional R utilities.
 However, if you have some knowledge of bash and R scripting, then you can easily adapt this pipeline for your paired-end Illumina metabarcoding, from processing of twin-tagged raw reads through to taxonomic classification with *PROTAX*.

 The pipeline steps that will be of most use to other projects are those related to *PROTAX*: generating curated reference databases and associated taxonomic classification; training *PROTAX* models (weighted or unweighted); and classification of OTUs with *PROTAX*.